 For patients who are hit by stroke, recovery after stroke can vary from full to partial recovery or even no recovery at all.

-Dr Alvin Seah, Specialist in Neurology & Consultant of Raffles Neuroscience Centre said: “Post-stroke spasticity or muscle tightness that inhibits movement is a common issue for stroke patients.
+Dr Alvin Seah, Specialist in Neurology, Raffles Neuroscience Centre said: “Post-stroke spasticity or muscle tightness that inhibits movement is a common issue for stroke patients.
 Disabling spasticity affects between 17 to 30 per cent of stroke survivors and can lead to functional limitations, discomfort and pain.
 Upper limb spasticity can affect patients’ mobility, comfort and their ability to dress, wash or feed themselves and perform other activities of daily living.”

 Recent developments have showed that botulinum toxin injections over the first year after a stroke can help patients improve their muscle tone, and reduce pain in the arms and hands, significantly improving their quality of life.
 Studies have shown that patients observe improvements of the muscle tone in the wrist, fingers, thumb, and elbow within six weeks of treatment.